What is the Best Generator to Run a Refrigerator and Freezer?

 Design & Portability

-It provides enough energy output to efficiently run your refrigerator, freezer and most importantly, it has fuel economy!
+It provides enough energy output to efficiently run your refrigerator and freezer, and most importantly, it has fuel economy!

 The Briggs and Stratton P30545 is the perfect choice for anyone who needs some extra power at their disposal.